k8d/bootcamp/README.md

 # Bootcamp Test Repository

-This is a sample repossitory.
+This is a sample repository.